gagneurlab/drop/docs/source/prepare.rst

                                                                                                                                                                                                          ``- group2``

-knownVCFs              list       Filepaths where each item in the list is path to a vcf file.
-Each vcf file describes known variants.
-We recommend using dbSNP as well as resources described by GATK.  ``- dbSNP.vcf``
+highQualityVCFs        list       Filepaths where each item in the list is path to a vcf file.
+Each vcf file describes known high quality variants.
+These are used to recalibrate sequencing scores.     ``- known_indels.vcf``

                                                                                                                                                                                                          ``- known_SNPs.vcf``

-                                                                                                                                                                                                         ``- known_indels.vcf``

-repeat_mask            character  Location of the RepeatMask .bed file.                                                                                                                                  ``path/to/RepeatMask.bed`` minAlt                 numeric    Integer describing the minimum required reads that support the alternative allele.
+dbSNP                  character  Location of the dbSNP ``.vcf`` file.
+This improves both recalibrating sequencing scores, as well as variant calling precision.
+Refer to `files-to-download`_           ``path/to/dbSNP.vcf`` repeat_mask            character  Location of the RepeatMask ``.bed`` file.
+Refer to `files-to-download`_                                                                                                ``path/to/RepeatMask.bed`` minAlt                 numeric    Integer describing the minimum required reads that support the alternative allele.
 We recommend a minimum of 3 if further filtering on your own.
 10 otherwise.         ``3`` hcArgs                 character  String describing additional arguments for GATK haplocaller.
 For expert tuning.                                                                                        ``""``